devurandom/lua-runtemplate/README.md

 ### Config filename

-The file `config filename` is executed as a Lua script and is expected to return a template that is used as the environment within the template.
+The file `config filename` is executed as a Lua script and is expected to return a table that is used as the environment within the template.

 Defaults to: Name of the script (`arg[0]`) with `.lua` replaced with `.cfg`.